JonasLeonhard/bevy-rouge/README.md

 The Game uses [GitHub workflows](https://docs.github.com/en/actions/using-workflows) to run tests and build releases.

+## Development
+To Activate Developer Tools see dev_tools.rs.

 ## Known Issues

 - You can increase the compilation speed by copying .cargo/config_fast_builds to .cargo/config and adjust it.
 This requires you to install some additional dependencies to your system.